CPE-OOU/BRAIN-TUMOR-CLASSIFICATION-WITH-DEEPLEARNING-AND-STREAMLIT-DEPLOYMENT/README.md

 # Brain Tumor Classification

 This repository contains the code and resources for my final year project as a computer engineering student at Olabisi Onabanjo University.
 The project focuses on a comparative analysis of different CNN architectures for the classification of brain tumors using deep learning techniques.
-The goal of the project is to compare the performance of InceptionV3, ResNet50, and VGG architectures in classifying brain tumor images, aiding in the diagnosis and treatment of brain tumors.
+The goal of the project is to compare the performance of InceptionV3, ResNet50, VGG, Inception-Resnet and EfficientNet architectures in classifying brain tumor images, aiding in the diagnosis and treatment of brain tumors.

 ## Project Details
 - **Project Title:** Brain Tumor Classification